benhowell/benhowell.github.com/_drafts/code-incomplete.md

 </p>

 <p>
-To admit you have a lot to learn, to admit mistakes, to admit you design pretty crappy systems sometimes, to admit that your way, the "right way", the "best practice" way, the evangelists way is just <span markdown="span">_one_</span> way, and may well be the wrong way, is not a weakness.
+To admit you have a lot to learn, to admit mistakes, to admit you design pretty crappy systems sometimes, to admit that your way, the "best practice" way, the evangelists way is just <span markdown="span">_one_</span> way, and may well be the wrong way, is not a weakness.
 It is not the sign of an amatuer.
 It is indeed a measure of professionalism.
 Humility is a strength, and it is this strength that will drive your evolution as a programmer to greater things.
 Go ahead, form opinions, debate, design, theorise, hypothesise, test yours, and others ideas with conviction, but always be ready to be wrong and try a different approach.
 And by all means, break the rules and try something against advice, but whatever you do, don't become a zealot.
 </p>

 </div>